elastic/search-ui/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Which backends and packages are you using:**
-Backend: [App Search, Elasticsearch, Site Search, custom]
+Backend: [App Search, Elasticsearch, Site Search, Workplace Search, custom]
 Packages: [react-search-ui, search-ui-app-search-connector, etc.]